robfatland/serverless/azure/tutorial.md

 <img src="https://github.com/robfatland/serverless/blob/main/azure/images/10_2_Choose_Azure_Function_App.png" alt="drawing" width="200"/>

-Click on the **Create** button; so we can next proceed to a series of screen captures of the wizard-guided process.
+Click on the **Create** button.
+We proceed to a create *wizard* process: We go through each of a series of tabs entering key information.
+At the end we click another ***Create*** button so that Azure starts up our Function.
+From that point on the Function will exist (it even has its own URL) until we choose to delete it.

 <img src="https://github.com/robfatland/serverless/blob/main/azure/images/10_3_Create_Function_App.png" alt="drawing" width="200"/>

-The **Basics** tab of the wizard defines some details -- including the name -- of the Azure Function.
-Details to fill in:
+The first tab of the Create wizard is **Basics**.
+Details we fill in:

 * **Resource Group**: Choose the drop-down default
 * Check **Code**, not Docker Container (that was the previous tutorial)